nsumner/llvm-dataflow-analysis/README.md

-These programs are demonstrations of how LLVM can be used for (very simple) static intraprocedural dataflow analyses.
+These programs are demonstrations of how LLVM can be used for (very simple) static dataflow analyses (both inter- and intraprocedural).
 The presentation is illustrative and does not demonstrate how to implement scalable analyses.

 The provided `filepolicy` analysis identifies simple errors in using fread, fwrite, and fclose where they may potentially be called on files that have